Crypto Regulations Around The World – Key Things to Know

 Benefits of Regulating Crypto

-Globally, crypto regulation is still in its infancy.
+Crypto regulation is still in its infancy globally.
 Let’s explore some of the benefits of regulating this high-growth industry.

 Consumer Protections

 Regulations must be installed to protect consumers from unethical crypto practices.
-The FTX bankruptcy, for example, resulted in billions of dollars worth of customer funds being lost.
+The FTX bankruptcy, for example, resulted in the loss of billions of dollars worth of customer funds.

 In addition, scams related to ICOs are still prevalent.
 Crucially, sensible regulation can protect consumers without hindering the industry.
 Exchanges, for example, could be required to hold minimum reserves.